 Equipment checklist for Everest Base Camp Trek: a complete packing list from head to toe with equipment guide.

-Confused on what to pack and not for Everest base camp trek?
-We are here to help you and guide you through the recommended gear list for Everest base camp trek.
+Confused about what to pack and not for Everest base camp trek?
+We are here to help you and guide you through the recommended gear list for the Everest base camp trek.
 This gear list for Everest base camp also applies to other high altitude treks in Nepal except for the climbing.

 While packing for the Everest base camp trekking, the first thing you should consider and check is the timing of your visit.
 Seasonal variation is a key component.
 Each trekking season requires changes in your packing list and with great variations in elevation, you should basically pack for both warmer days at 2800m and colder nights at 5000m.